Isha-singh-01/Document-based-chatbot/README.md

 Process:
 - The system extracts text, splits it into chunks, generates embeddings, and stores them in FAISS.
 - User queries are converted into embeddings and searched against stored embeddings to retrieve relevant text.
-- Language models generate context-aware responses.
+- Language models generate context-aware responses i.e. only answers based on the context of the pdf.

 ---